Welcome to the series BIO54G,H, I and J. You are taking this orientation prior to a 6 week course offered through Distance

 at other times during the week.
 Leave me an email or voicemail message and be sure to include your phone number if you'd like me

 to return your call.
 I'll get back to you as soon as I can.
-Be sure to check the catalyst course site or my webpage for updated office
+Be sure to check the catalyst website or my webpage for updated office

 hours (they change each quarter) and other class news that may come about.